JonasAlfredsson/docker-nginx-certbot/README.md

 price of free!
 If you like what they do, please [donate][3].

-This repository was originally forked from [`@henridwyer`][4] by [`@staticfloat`][5], and is now forked again by me!
+This repository was originally forked from [`@henridwyer`][4] by [`@staticfloat`][5], before it was forked again by me.
+However, the changes to the code has since become so significant that this has now been detached as its own independent repository (while still retaining all the history).

 I thought the container could be more autonomous and stricter when it comes to checking that all files exist.
 In addition, this container also allows for multiple server names when requesting certificates (i.e. both `example.com` and `www.example.com` will be included in the same certificate request if they are defined in the Nginx configuration files).
 It is also possible to easily [force renewal](#manualforce-renewal) of certificates if necessary.